-Code Module Year of Study Assessment Type NATED Credits Pre-requisites Co-requisites MHCLTI Dissertation 2 External Examination 1.0 None none
+Code Module Year of Study Assessment Type NATED Credits Pre-requisites Co-requisites MHCLTI Dissertation 2 External Examination 1.0 None none accordance with Rule G7 (8) and / or G10B.

 8.3.
 PROGRAMME RULES (Approved by SENATE August 2014)

 In addition to the General Handbook for Students Rule G24 (I), candidates must be possession of a Bachelor's Degree in Clinical Technology (NQF Level 8), or must have been granted conferment of status according to Rule G10A.
 Candidates may also apply for admittance via Recognition of Learning (RPL) in